 Concession fee will be a fixed sum of Re.
 1 per annum for the concession period.
 Where bidders do not seek any grant and are instead willing to make a financial offer to the Government, they will be free to quote a premium on concession fee in the form of a share in revenues from user fee which shall not exceed 50 per cent of such revenues.
 In case the bidder is willing to offer a revenue share of more than 50 per cent, it shall offer that in the form of an upfront concession fee which will be payable in 12 equal monthly instalments.
 In addition, the revenue share quoted for the initial year could be increased for each subsequent year by an additional 1 per cent.
 The rationale for the above fee structure is that in the initial years, debt service obligations would entail substantial outflows.
-Over the years, however, the Concessionaire will have an increasing surplus in its hands own account of the declining debt service on the one hand and rising revenues on the other.
+Over the years, however, the Concessionaire will have an increasing surplus in its hands on account of the

+Concession fee should be levied only if revenue streams can sustain it declining debt service on the one hand and rising revenues on the other.
 Recognising this cash flow pattern, the concession fee to be paid by the Concessionaire will be on an ascending revenue-share.